Affine geometric description of thermodynamics: Comparison with contact geometric thermodynamics

 Moreover, in this Example the point $(y_{*\,a},z_{*})$ in the system \fr{ODE-z-y-2} with \fr{ODE-z-y-Upsilon-2},

 is verified to be a fixed point.

 \item The system consisting of \fr{ODE-z-y-2}, \fr{ODE-z-y-Upsilon-2}, and $\dot{x}^{a}=0$ $(a=1,\ldots,n)$, is formally the same as \fr{contact-Hamiltonian-F-z-2}, where \fr{contact-Hamiltonian-F-z-2} is the contact Hamiltonian system with the contact Hamiltonian $h(x,z)=-(z-F_{I}(x))(z-F_{\II}(x))^{2}$.
-Hence, it is expected that there is a link between the lifted relaxation generating systems and contact Hamiltonian systems.
+Hence, it is expected that there is some relation between the lifted relaxation generating systems and contact Hamiltonian systems.
 In particular, the function $w_{\,F}(z;x)$ is expected to play a role of $h(x,z)$.
-This link will be discussed in Section\,\ref{section-comparison-compare}. \end{itemize}
+This role will be discussed in Section\,\ref{section-comparison-compare}. \end{itemize}

 The following Proposition shows how to describe a relaxation process in terms of $\wt{X_{\II\to\I}}$.

 \begin{Proposition} Consider the dynamical system \fr{ODE-z-y-2} with \fr{ODE-z-y-Upsilon-2}.
 In the case of Example\,\ref{Example-zeta=F-z-2},